EC2 Instance Lifecycle Overview

 - Creating snapshots or AMIs from hibernated instances or instances for which hibernation is enabled

-- the data on any instance store volumes is lost
+- The data on any instance store volumes is lost

 - An instance cannot be hibernated for more than 60 days.